peterhurford/peterhurford.github.io/_posts/2014-08-07-interview-with-brian-tomasik.markdown

 Caring about animals led me to discover Vegan Outreach, from which I contacted Matt Ball, who passed me along to another utilitarian friend of his.
 That friend introduced me to the ideas of Yew-Kwang Ng, Ray Kurzweil, Nick Bostrom, David Pearce, and many others.

 In June 2006, I read David Pearce’s [Hedonistic Imperative](http://hedweb.com/), after which I wrote to David with comments.
 I included the collection of utilitarian-related essays that I had been accumulating since roughly 2004.
 David wrote back: “My first (and utilitarian!) response was: how can I encourage you to get a website?”
-David soon gave me the domain utilitarian-essays.com and still helps maintain my site too this day.
+David soon gave me the domain utilitarian-essays.com and still helps maintain my site to this day.

 -